“Be a light unto yourself.”

 The Sampoorna teaching team endeavors to create a supportive and nurturing environment that will enable students to find true health along with a deeper spiritual awareness.
 Our aim is to create a sensitive, safe and spiritual space where each individual is free to express and explore themselves without expectation or judgment.

 Our teaching staff is a unique blend of Indian and International teachers—creating a fusion of cultures, experiences, teaching styles, approach to yoga asana, and a multicultural environment appropriate to the eclectic and international group of students we receive at our center.
-While our teachers come from a variety of cultures, countries, and disciplines, we are united in our belief that yoga is an ongoing transformational process and uphold this unique blend of East-West influence on yoga that will benefit all with a deeper awareness and understanding of yoga personally and in a global context.
+While our teachers come from a variety of cultures, countries, and disciplines, we are united in our belief that yoga is an ongoing transformation process and uphold this unique blend of East-West influence on yoga that will benefit all with a deeper awareness and understanding of yoga personally and in a global context.

 All of our teachers are experienced and qualified and lend their own personal style and experience, while at the same time staying grounded in traditional yoga disciplines.